EQAR/deqar-docs/docs/data_submission.md

 * The subsequent worksheets include more condensed examples with sample data, including those columns that will typically be used in reports concerning institutions, programmes or joint programmes.
 * You need to include all columns you might need in at least one of your reports, but they can stay empty in those lines where they are not applicable.
 * You may omit columns from the sample CSV file that are not used in any of the reports.
+* CSV files should be saved in UTF-8 encoding.

 ### Template and samples